wannier-utils-dev/symWannier/README.md

 ```
 pw2wannier90.x < pw2wan.in
 ```
-Calculate Mmn, Amn and Eig in the full BZ.
+Calculate Mmn, Amn and Eig in the full BZ using ```write_full_data.py```.
 ```
+SYMWANNIERDIR=path/to/symWannier/src
+export PYTHONPATH=$SYMWANNIERDIR
-python write_full_data.py
+python $SYMWANNIERDIR/symwannier/write_full_data.py
 ```
 Run wannier90 as usual.
 ```
 wannier90.x prefix
 ```

-There are sample input files and a script file, test.sh, in examples/Cu and examples/Fe.
+There are sample input and script files, in examples/Cu and examples/Fe.